chronophage/kon-reh/ttrpg/reference/splatbooks/kon'reh_assets.md

 **4. Asset (Major): The Reforged Blade**
 *   **Cost:** 12 XP
 *   **Effect:** A weapon or tool that has been broken and remade, perhaps through a significant trial.
 This Asset grants you a specific, powerful capability (e.g., +2 effect on one specific type of action, like melee attacks or crafting).
 However, it comes with a "Reforged Curse."
-If you ever fail a roll while using this Asset, you generate 1 additional CP.
+If you ever fail a roll while using this Asset, you generate 1 additional (SB).
 *   **Narrative Hook:** Power gained through suffering, but the trauma of its forging remains.

 ---